Chart Color Schemes

 Brookfield - Kenmore Hills is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Brookfield-Kenmore Hills' population was 7,258 as of November 2025, showing an increase of 238 people since the 2021 Census which reported a population of 7,020.
-This growth is inferred from ABS's estimated resident population of 7,228 in June 2024 and additional validated new addresses post-census.
-The population density was 125 persons per square kilometer.
-Brookfield-Kenmore Hills' 3.4% growth since the census compares favourably with its SA3 area's 5.7%.
-Overseas migration contributed approximately 83.2% of overall population gains recently.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+Brookfield - Kenmore Hills' population is approximately 7,258 as of November 2025.
+This figure represents an increase of 238 people since the 2021 Census, which recorded a population of 7,020.
+The growth is inferred from ABS data showing an estimated resident population of 7,228 in June 2024 and nine new addresses validated since the census date.
+This results in a density ratio of 125 persons per square kilometer.
+Brookfield - Kenmore Hills' 3.4% growth rate since the census is within 2.3 percentage points of its SA3 area's growth rate of 5.7%.
+Population growth was primarily driven by overseas migration, contributing approximately 83.2% of overall population gains.

 Frequently Asked Questions - Population